bytexl-hq/course-boilerplate/README.md

 ## Contribution Guidelines
 - Follow the structure strictly.
 - Use clear, concise language in markdown content.
-- Ensure all video links are accessible.
+- Ensure all video links are accessible (made public/ unlisted).
-- Commit changes with meaningful messages.

 ---
 This structure ensures consistency and allows easy navigation for learners.